Nuclei-Software/nuclei-audio-library/README.md

 # Build

-Clone the repository into `$NUCLEI_SDK_ROOT/application/baremetal/`, checkout to `develop` branch, and then build with SDK.
+Clone the repository into `$NUCLEI_SDK_ROOT/application/baremetal/`, if you correctly defined environment variable: `$NUCLEI_SDK_ROOT`, then you can put the repository anywhere you like.
+Checkout to `develop` branch, and then build with SDK.

 Change to the directory where `Makefile` is located.
 Then: